skrey/yellow-extensions/source/feed/README.md

 ## How to customise a feed

 If you don't want to list the entire website in a feed, you can use different filters to customise a feed.
-To make a feed for a wiki open file `system/extensions/yellow-system.ini` and change `FeedFilterLayout: wiki`.
-To make a feed for a blog open the system settings and change `FeedFilterLayout: blog`.
+To make a feed for the wiki open file `system/extensions/yellow-system.ini` and change `FeedFilterLayout: wiki`.
+To make a feed for the blog open the system settings and change `FeedFilterLayout: blog`.

 ## Examples